-The New Jersey Statutory Provision Regarding Retaliation/Discrimination for Filing A Workers' Compensation Claim;

-· The New Jersey Public Employees' Occupational Safety and Health any other federal, state or local law, rule, regulation, or ordinance;

-Act.

-New Jersey laws regarding Political Activities of Employees, Lie Detector Tests, Jury Duty, Employment Protection, and Discrimination;

-any public policy, contract, tort, or common law;

-or

-any basis for recovering costs, fees, or other expenses including attorneys' fees incurred in these matters.

-(b) Executive understands that Executive may later discover claims or facts that may be different than, or in addition to, those which Executive now knows or believes to exist with regards to the subject matter of this Release and the releases in this Section 1, and which, if known at the time of executing this Release, may have materially affected this Release or Executive's decision to enter into it.
-Executive hereby waives any right or claim that might arise as a result of such different or additional claims or facts.
-Tacts.

-(c) This Release is not intended to bar or affect (i) any Claims that may not be waived by private agreement under claims for workers' compensation or unemployment insurance benefits, (ii) vested rights under the Company' 401(k) or pension plan, (iii) any right to the payments and benefits set forth in Section 2.1 of the Agreement, and/or (iv) any earned, but unpaid, wages or paid- time-off payable upon a termination of employment that may be owed pursuant to Company policy an applicable law or any ur reimbursed expenses payable in accordance with Company policy.
+- The New Jersey Statutory Provision Regarding Retaliation/Discrimination for Filing A Workers' Compensation Claim; - The New Jersey Public Employees' Occupational Safety and Health Act; - New Jersey laws regarding Political Activities of Employees, Lie Detector Tests, Jury Duty, Employment Protection, and Discrimination; - any other federal, state or local law, rule, regulation, or ordinance: - any public policy, contract, tort, or common law; - any basis for recovering costs, fees, or other expenses including attorneys' fees incurred in these matters. - (b) Executive understands that Executive may later discover claims or facts that may be different than, or in addition to, those which Executive now knows or believes to exist with regards to the subject matter of this Release and the releases in this Section 1, and which, if known at the time of executing this Release, may have materially affected this Release or Executive's decision to enter into it.
+Executive hereby waives any right or claim that might arise as a result of such different or additional claims or facts. - This Release is not intended to bar or affect (i) any Claims that may not be waived by private agreement under applicable law, such as claims for workers' compensation or unemployment insurance benefits, (ii) vested rights under the Company's 401(k) or pension plan, (iii) any right to the payments and benefits set forth in Section 2.1 of the Agreement, and/or (iv) any earned, but unpaid, wages or paid-time-off payable upon a termination of employment that may be owed pursuant to Company policy and applicable law or any unreimbursed expenses payable in accordance with Company policy. - Nothing in this Release is intended to prohibit or restrict Executive's right to file a charge with, or participate in a charge by, the Equal Employment Opportunity Commission or any other local, state, or federal administrative body or government agency; provided, however, that Executive hereby waives the right to recover any monetary damages or other relief against any of the Released Parties to the fullest extent permitted by law, excepting any benefit or remedy to which Executive is or becomes entitled to pursuant to Section 922 of the Dodd-Frank Wall Street Reform and Consumer Protection Act. - (e) Notwithstanding anything in this Release to the contrary, Executive's release of Claims under the ADEA (the "ADEA Release") shall only become effective upon: (i) Executive's separate signature set forth on the signature page of this Release reflecting his assent to his release of Claims under the ADEA and (ii) the occurrence of the ADEA Release Effective Date.